Trump Drops Push To Move Hush Money Case To Federal Court

 Former President Donald Trump has dropped his bid to move his hush money criminal case to federal court.

-On Tuesday, Trump suddenly decided to proceed in state court as he defends himself against 34 charges of falsifying records.
+On Tuesday, Trump suddenly decided to proceed in state court as he defends himself against 34 charges of falsifying business records.

 According to The Hill, Trump’s filing came a day ahead of the deadline for submitting written arguments to the 2nd U.S. Circuit Court of Appeals, requesting the trial be moved to federal court: